wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_macos/test_macos_log_process.md

 #### test_macos_log_process_stop

-This method checks that the log process is stopped when Wazuh agent or logcollector daemon stop.
+This method checks that the log process is stopped when Wazuh agent or logcollector daemon stops.

 - Fail if `log stream` process still running after `wazuh-agent` stops.
 - Fail if `log stream` process still running after `wazuh-logcollector` stops.

 #### test_macos_log_process_stop_suddenly_warning

-This method tests what happen when the log process suddenly stops (for example, it is killed).
+This method tests what happens when the log process suddenly stops (for example, it is killed).
 Wazuh must log an error in the ossec.log file

 - Fail if that error doesn't appear in the logs